sonatype-nexus-community/nexus-repository-r/README.md

 ### Building

-To build the project and generate the template assembly use Maven
+To build the project and generate the bundle use Maven

     mvn clean install